oconnor663/jacko.io/iterator_invalidation.md

 `bytearray` increments a counter whenever you take a `memoryview` out of it.
 As long as a view exists, the `bytearray` isn't allowed to resize.
-Python's usual reference counting also guarantees that the `bytearray` won't get freed.
+Python's usual reference counting also guarantees that the `bytearray` won't be freed.

+It's also possible to implement a Python-style list in Rust, though to make it work you have to [reference count everything](https://is.gd/Bqh1dO).